 For example, you might be shooting with a 24-70mm lens, but regularly feel the need for something wider.
 You might have a 70-200mm lens, but finding it falls short for bird photography.
-Consider buying an Extender (teleconverter) or if you are going to move into wildlife photography, you might opt for a longer prime or zoom telephoto lens.
+Consider buying an Extender (teleconverter) or if you are going to move into wildlife photography, you might opt for a longer telephoto lens.

 The gear in these lists is what I’m currently using, or the newer version that I would buy if I were to buy now.
 My recommendations are based on real-world use in the field or studio.
 If I don’t believe in a product, it doesn’t make the list.
 It’s as simple as that.